steroman/flask-planets/openapi/README.md

 ## 📄 About Planets and Webhooks API

 Planets and Webhooks is a REST API based on [OpenAPI](https://www.openapis.org/ "Link to the OpenAPI website").
 It provides data about planets from [NASA data](https://solarsystem.nasa.gov/moons/in-depth/ "Link to NASA") at `/planets` and `/planets/{id}`.
-It also logs the incoming data it receives to a `/webhook` endpoint.
+Using the `/webhook` endpoint, you can also log the incoming requests to the API.

-Its OpenAPI Specification (OAS) follows OpenAPI 3.0.0.
+Planets and Webhooks is based on OpenAPI 3.0.3.

 ## 📝 Render the API with ReDoc